Orchesty/orchesty/docusaurus/documentation/docs/orchesty/advanced-methods.md

 :::

 ## Messages order & parallel processing
 Orchesty is able to process messages in parallel.
-However, it doesn't guarantee the right order of the messages.
+It doesn't guarantee the right order of the messages.
 Parallel processing depends on **prefetch** setting of every process action.
 This value shows the amount of messages from the queue which are fetched by **Bridge** at the moment.